Ulster: Sport

 The border has divided association football teams since 1921.
 The Irish Football Association (the I.F.A.) oversees the sport in N.I., while the Football Association of Ireland (the F.A.I.) oversees the sport in the Republic.
 As a result, separate international teams are fielded and separate championships take place (Irish Football League in Northern Ireland, League of Ireland in the rest of Ulster and Ireland).
 Anomalously, Derry City F.C. has played in the League of Ireland since 1985 due to crowd trouble at some of their Irish League matches prior to this.
 The other major Ulster team in the League of Ireland is Finn Harps of Ballybofey, County Donegal.
 When Derry City F.C. and Finn Harps play against each other, the game is usually referred to as a 'North-West Derby'.
 There have been cup competitions between I.F.A. and F.A.I. clubs, most recently the Setanta Sports Cup.

 In Rugby union, the professional rugby team representing the province and the IRFU Ulster Branch, Ulster Rugby, compete in the United Rugby Championship along with teams from Wales, Scotland, Italy, South Africa and the other Irish Provinces (Leinster, Munster and Connacht).
 They also compete in Europe's main club rugby tournament, the European Rugby Champions Cup, which they won (as the Heineken Cup) back in 1999.
 Notable Ulster rugby players include Willy John McBride, Jack Kyle and Mike Gibson.
 The former is the most capped British and Irish Lion of all time, having completed four tours with the Lions in the sixties and seventies.
 At international level players from Ulster join with those from the other 3 provinces to form the island-wide Ireland team.

 In Gaelic games (which include Gaelic football and hurling), Ulster counties play the Ulster Senior Football Championship and Ulster Senior Hurling Championship.
 In football, the main competitions in which they compete with the other Irish counties are the All-Ireland Senior Football Championship and National Football League, while the Ulster club champions represent the province in the All-Ireland Senior Club Football Championship.
 Hurling teams play in the All-Ireland Senior Hurling Championship, National Hurling League and All-Ireland Senior Club Hurling Championship.
 The whole province fields a team to play the other provinces in the Railway Cup in both football and hurling.
-Gaelic Football is by far the most popular of the GAA sports in Ulster but hurling is also played, especially in Antrim, Armagh, Derry, and Down.
+Gaelic Football is by far the most popular of the GAA sports in Ulster but hurling is also played, especially in Antrim, Armagh, Londonderry, and Down.